-In line with commitments set out in the Adult Social Care Strategy and the accompanying Delivery Plan, along with plans and strategies agreed with partners, in this MPS we are setting out our intentions for the way adult mental health social care services for adults aged 18-644 are delivered and the support that needs to be commissioned.
-In doing so, we aim to effectively contribute to the wider partnership in place in Sheffield to improve the lives and outcomes of individuals and carers affected by mental ill health.
-Although the intentions are those of the local authority, the work will be done in partnership with others, and section 6 of this report lists some further areas of joint working to achieve better outcomes and better use of the 'Sheffield £Pound'.
+In line with commitments set out in the Adult Social Care Strategy and the accompanying Delivery Plan, in this MPS we are setting out our intentions for the way adult mental health social care services for adults aged 18-642 are delivered and the support that needs to be commissioned.
+In doing so, we aim to effectively contribute to the wider partnership in place in Sheffield to improve the lives and outcomes of individuals and Carers affected by mental ill health.
+Although the intentions are those of the local authority, the work will be done in partnership with others, and section 6 of this report lists some further areas of joint working.

 The target audience for this document is broad.
 Its audience is of course providers of mental health services who are currently, or who wish to be, delivering mental health provisions in Sheffield.
-By 'providers' we mean private sector, community, voluntary and faith sectors, statutory bodies and our own 'in-house' providers.
+By 'providers' we mean private sector, community, voluntary and faith sectors, statutory bodies, and our own 'in-house' providers.

 But our commitment to involvement and co-design with individuals, Experts by Experience, and their families and carers, means that the audience also includes people who use services and their carers, advocacy organisations, health and social care professionals, and of course, our partners internally to the council and within the health sector.
-It is important that what we commission reflects individuals' views and wishes and the outcomes and intentions set out in our Adult Social Care Strategy.
+It is important that what we commission reflects individuals' views and the outcomes and intentions set out in our Adult Social Care Strategy.